My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 3. Stroll along vibrant Mutrah Corniche and Climb Mutrah’s Fort

 One of Muscat’s most vibrant areas, also known as an Old Town, Mutrah (or Muttrah) is one of my favorite places to spend time in Oman.
 Characterized by 19th-century latticed merchants’ houses and colorful minarets, Mutrah’s sweeping waterfront is the city’s old commercial center.

 The romantic curved waterside promenade offers beautiful views of Muscat’s historical center backed by rugged mountain peaks on one side, and calming sea on the other.
 But for even better perspectives of the old town climb Mutrah’s Fort.

 Built by the Portuguese in the 16th century, Mutrah Fort stands atop the rocky hill.
 From here you can see fantastic panoramic views overlooking Muttrah corniche.

 - Opening hours: Saturdays to Thursdays 9 AM-6:30 PM/ Fridays 9-11 AM, 2-6:30 PM.

 4. Go on a hike in Muscat- Mutrah to Riyam Park Trail

 If you love hiking, Muscat got you covered.
-There are a few short easy to moderate level city trails.
-One of the most picturesque routes is C38 circular trail starting at Riyam Park in the old part of Muscat.
+There are a few short easy to moderate-level city trails.
+One of the most picturesque routes is the C38 circular trail starting at Riyam Park in the old part of Muscat.

 The hike starts with a short steep climb, gaining a quick elevation of around 100 meters.
 You can see the famous incents burner in Riyam park.
 Then the trail winds through the craggy peaks.
 You have to climb one of the higher peaks to enjoy the panoramic views of Mutrah corniche.